Understanding and talking about mental health diagnosis in children from 3 to 11 years

 Completing “Understanding and talking about mental health diagnosis in children from 3-11 years” will contribute 4 hours and 30 minutes of NSW Education Standards Authority (NESA) Accredited PD in the priority area of Student/child Mental Health addressing standard descriptors 4.1.2, 7.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

-Location: Online webinar, attendees will receive their access details the week of each webinar
+Location: Online webinar, attendees will receive their access details the week of the webinar

 Speaker: Heather Irvine-Rundle, senior clinical psychologist and director of The READ Clinic